tactictalisman/bootstrap-4-github-pages/about.md

 permalink: /about/
 ---

-Tactic Talisman is place for me to record my thoughts, as I write things down it helps me to remember and learn.
+Tactic Talisman is blog where I post my thoughts and experiences on my various hobbies and interests.
+I find that as I write things down it helps me to remember and learn.